datapartnership/welcome/README.md

 > A curated list of the Development Data Partnership data goods and derivative works.

-### Links to All Data Documentation
+### Documentation

-> Documentation respositories curated for each Development Partner, based on their signed license agreements.
+> Data documentation repositories curated for each Development Partner, based on their signed license agreements.

+Links to All Data Documentation:

 | Development Partner | Documentation   | Package       | Repository    |
 |:-------------------:|:---------------:|:-------------:|:-------------:|